wp-plugins/adrotate/readme.txt

 == Upgrade Notice ==

+= 3.5.1 =
+Fixes access roles for reports not saving.

 = 3.5 =
-Some bugfixes and some important new features
+Some bugfixes and some important new features.

 = 3.4 =
 New error reporting system.